+Another problem.
 There are plenty of people who go to great lengths to argue that these brothers and sisters were actually cousins, the idea being that while God could have become human in the person of Jesus of Nazareth, it is unthinkable that Mary (and Joseph) had other children.
-Let’s just go with what it says—Jesus is in his home, surrounded by an ambivalent crowd of followers and critics, when Mary and his siblings show up to intervene.
+Let’s just go with what it says — Jesus is in his home, surrounded by an ambivalent crowd of followers and critics, when Mary and his siblings show up to intervene.

 Jesus looks at the crowd and tells them that all who follow God are his brothers and sisters and mother.
-There is no record of how that goes over with Mary.
+There’s no record of how that goes over with Mary.

 Sometimes we accept the family we are given, and sometimes we choose our own.
-Both groups may turn out to be the same people, overlapping circles.
-Mary stood outside the home of Jesus, outside the circle of new believers and onlookers, just as she stood on that hill when her son was crucified.
+The two groups may turn out to include some of the same people, overlapping circles.
+Mary stood outside the home of Jesus, outside the circle of new believers and onlookers, just as she would later stand on that hill when her son was crucified.
 She was still in that small circle when most of the others had run away.

-Maybe that is the unforgivable blasphemy against God—clinging to our judgment in spite of our ignorance, choosing our notions of what is right over what is good.
-Perhaps it is not God who does not forgive.
-Perhaps our hamartia, our fatal unforgiven flaw, is that we turn our gaze so far inward, we focus so closely upon ourselves, that we fail to recognize our greatest faults and our greatest needs.
+Maybe that is the unforgivable blasphemy against God — clinging to our judgment in spite of our ignorance, choosing our notions of what is right over what is good.
+Our hamartia, our fatal flaw, is that we turn our gaze so far inward, we focus so closely upon ourselves, that we fail to recognize our greatest faults and our greatest needs.
 Perhaps Jesus does not mean that God does not forgive us.
 Perhaps he means that when we draw our circle so tightly that our world contains only ourselves, there is no room for our brothers and sisters.
 When we cut ourselves off, there is no one left to absolve us.